qingwei91/bd-extractor/readme.md

 ## Description

-This is simple class that helps you to extract all the relevant information from the SimFin bulk download files.
+This is simple class for Python 2.7 that helps you to extract all the relevant information from the SimFin bulk download files.

 ## Code Example

-For an example on how to use the SimFinDataset class check the sample-extraction.py file.
+For an example on how to use the SimFinDataset class, check the sample-extraction.py file.